-A student who has withdrawn from Centenary and who wishes to return must complete a special application form, which is available in the Office of the Registrar.
-Priority application deadlines are July 1 for the fall semester, December 1 for the spring semester, and May 1 for summer school.
+A student who has withdrawn from Centenary and who wishes to return must complete a special application form, which is available in the Admission Office.
+Priority application deadlines are July 1 for the Fall semester, December 1 for the Spring semester, and May 1 for the Summer terms.

-- 1. An interview with a re-enrollment counselor may be required of those who left not in good academic standing. - 2.
-All re-admit applicants must submit a letter informing the Office of the Registrar of his/her activities since leaving the College and why it is their wish to return; - 3.
-Applicants must also supply a letter of recommendation from a professor at Centenary who previously taught them. - 4.
-Students who are readmitted after leaving for academic reasons must complete an action plan developed by the Assistant Provost for Student Support.
-Each student's action plan will lay out specific steps that the student will take to improve his/her academic performance and return to good standing.
+- 1. Along with the application form, all readmit applicants must submit a letter informing the Admission Office of his/her activities since leaving the College and why it is their wish to return. - 2.
+Applicants must also supply a letter of recommendation from a professor at Centenary who previously taught them. - 3.
+Applicants who withdrew for academic reasons are required to meet with the Assistant Provost for Student Support and must complete an action plan developed with the Assistant Provost before being readmitted.
+Each student's action plan will lay out specific steps that the student will take to improve his/her academic performance and return to good standing. - 4.
+Students must be cleared of any academic, financial, or conduct holds before enrolling.